ArshKA/DiscordControl/README.md

 # DiscordControl
 A simple class which allows automated control of discord.
-Please note that this is against Discord's terms of service
+Please note that this it is against Discord's terms of service to automate an user account without registering it as a bot

 # Dependencies